-Students are formally assessed, and therefore awarded a National Curriculum grade throughout the year.
+Students are formally assessed throughout the year.
 Typically students will complete one piece of assessed homework during the unit and one exam at the end of each unit.
-Assessed homework may take the form of an essay, newspaper report, poster, presentation or speech.
-A National Curriculum grade, general comments and a focussed target will be provided by the teacher and will be recorded in an assessment tracker sheet kept in student books.
-This allows students, parents and teachers to track their progress throughout the year and consider how they may take their work forward.
+Assessed homework may take the form of an essay, newspaper report or presentation.
+A grade, a praise comment and a focused target will be provided by the teacher and will be recorded on a progress tracker in students’ books, so they are always clear about their next steps for improvement.

 Lesson Prep & Homework

-Students will have a piece of prep for every lesson, which will take a maximum of 15 minutes, for example making a flashcard to summarise today’s learning, learning some key words, reading an article or answering a few short questions or completing a quiz online.
+Every lesson, students will have a piece of prep which will take a maximum of 15 minutes, for example making a flashcard to summarise that days learning, learning some key words, reading an article or answering a few short questions or completing a quiz online.
 Prep is a vital instrument in improving time management skills and getting students to engage with events happening in the world around them.
 Homework is a longer piece of work that should take students an hour to complete—there is one homework per unit.
 Pieces of work are marked using a mixture of formal assessment, peer, self and teacher feedback.